 Headaches are one of the most common reasons that people see their primary care physician and they account for 20% of outpatient visits to neurologists.
-People with chronic (or persistent) headaches report disabling symptoms that interfere with daily activities.
-Many seek numerous different treatment approaches, only to accept these headaches as a fact of life, and have become dependent on medications to relieve their symptoms.
+People with chronic or persistent headaches report disabling symptoms that interfere with daily activities.
+Many have sought numerous different headache treatment approaches, only to accept these headaches as a fact of life, and becoming dependent on medications to relieve their symptoms.

 A thorough physical therapy examination attempts to determine the type of headache and to define the neuromusculoskeletal factors contributing to it.
 Muscle tension, joint dysfunction of the neck and jaw, poor posture and stress are factors that can be addressed and treated by a skilled physical therapist trained in manual therapy.

 Treatment may include use of heat or ice, soft tissue mobilization, shoulder blade, mid back, rib, and neck mobilizations, neck stretches, dry needling, neck and mid back strengthening, and posture education.
 In addition, we’ll provide you with best practices to manage or decrease your pain the next time you feel a headache coming on.

 Each patient is treated differently, as each headache is unique!